ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/6177263">Kasumi-sama</a></p>

 You were one of the composers that participated in the most original songs released in EGTS, having been involved in 4 of them.
-With all of these having been collaborations, how did it feel having to tackle all of these vastly different organizations, and what have you felt was the biggest challenge while working on this tournament?
+With all of these having been collaborations, how did it feel having to tackle all of these vastly different organisations, and what have you felt was the biggest challenge while working on this tournament?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/35127759" style="background-image: url('/wiki/shared/avatars/Foodbot.jpg')"></a>